open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-tablet-config.md

 *  [Office Suite](https://drive.google.com/a/ole.org/file/d/0BwJDzlwGL8kKa2UtTElTSFFTSWc "Office Suite")
 *  [OLE Take Home App](https://github.com/open-learning-exchange/take-home/releases)

 Once all files are downloaded to the USB drive you can eject the drive from the computer and plug it in to the tablet.
-You will need a USB A to USB C converter.
+You will need an OTG USB A female to micro B male adapter.
 It will look something like this:

 ![USB A to C Adapter](images/tg-tablet-usb-a-to-c.png)